seanpm2001/GitHub_Stats_A/Seasons/!Compilation/ConfirmEntry/README.md

 #### Compilation

+> **Warning** This page is an experiment of how many videos I can load onto GitHub at once.
+For optimal viewing of this page, you should have a computer with a processor capable of handling 8 or more terabytes of RAM.
+Otherwise, your computer is going to get very hot, and lag for a few minutes.
+If you are still reading this, either your computer froze, or it is still going.
+This page is loading over 200 small videos continuously (SVG files, animated)

+_Compilation data is as of 2023, Wednesday, April 12th._

 **Notice:**

-This list isn't updated daily at the moment due to the CPU strain issue
+_This list isn't updated daily at the moment due to the CPU strain issue_

-Compilation data is as of 2023, Friday, January 6th.
+**Current SVG count:** `298` (formula used: find all: `.svg` - `1` / `2` )

+<details open><summary><p><b>[Click/tap here to expand/collapse this table]</b></p></summary>

 | Date (YYYY/MM/DD) | Overview | Languages |
 |---|---|---|